makccr/makccr.github.io/essays/2019-12-05-vim-the-best-markdown-editor.md

 ---
-title: Vim, The Best Markdown Editor
+title: "Vim: The Best Markdown Editor"
 layout: essay.html
 image: img/2019-12-05-A.jpg
 date: 2019-12-05
-wc: 10
-teaser: My pitch for all writers to ditch Microsoft Word and learn to write on the command line.
+tags: essay
 ---

 Before I start writing any opinions here, I’d like to take a second to talk about why I think I’m qualified to say what the best markdown editor is; and what my criteria in choosing a markdown editor looks like.
 There is no shortage of blogs and articles out there that seek to answer this very question, so I wouldn’t expect anyone to just be taking my word for it, without knowing if my word has any value to you, or the way that you want to work.